clbrge/svelte-proxied-store/README.md

 })
 ```

-This pattern works but proxied stores are handling this type of
-scenario is a much more concise and natural way:
+While this pattern works, proxied stores offer a more concise and intuitive approach to handle such scenarios:

 ```js
 import { proxied } from 'svelte-proxied-store'